Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 Opening the link output by the develop command, for example `localhost:5000`, lists the built component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand that component supports.

-_`-w components/o-example` flag is used to run `watch` command inside o-example workspace.
-Origami monorepo uses [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and if you want to execute certain command in different workspace you can by providing `-w` flag and workspace name_
+_The `-w components/o-example` flag is used to run the `watch` command inside the `o-example` [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
+If you want to execute a command in a different workspace you can by providing the `-w` flag and workspace name._

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-dev-output.png" />
 	<figcaption>
-        Running the start command builds our component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand specified in CLI tool.
+        Running the start command builds our component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand specified using the create-component tool.
 	</figcaption>
 </figure>